StarRocks/demo/MiscDemo/connect/cpp/README.md

 # How to use:
-    1. g++ dorisdb_client.cpp -o dorisdb_client `mysql_config --cflags --libs`
+    1. g++ starrocks_client.cpp -o starrocks_client `mysql_config --cflags --libs`
-    2. ./dorisdb_client
+    2. ./starrocks_client

 # What can this demo do:
-    This is a cpp demo for dorisdb client, you can test basic function such as connection, CRUD of your dorisdb.
+    This is a cpp demo for starrocks client, you can test basic function such as connection, CRUD of your starrocks.
 You should install mysql prior to running this demo.

 # Supported mysql version: 5.6, 5.7, ..., 8.0